-Recognising that different shareholders have different views on tenure, the Board decided in 2004 that each Director would be subject to annual re-election by shareholders.
+Recognising that different Shareholders have different views on tenure, the Board decided in 2004 that each Director would be subject to annual re-election by Shareholders.
+This was prior to the new requirement introduced for FTSE 350 companies for all investment trust directors to be subject to annual re-election.

 The Board considers that it meets sufficiently regularly to discharge its duties efficiently.
-The attendance record for the meetings held in the year can be found in the Directors' Report on page 23.
+The attendance record for the meetings held in the year can be found in the Directors' Report on page 22.